upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 series: [Markdown]
 ---

 A quick-reference guide, on how to write mathematical notation in Markdown documents.
 This is achieved by use of a formatting markup language called, `LaTeX`.
-Note that open source editor, VSCode, comes with support for LaTeX as standard, no other libraries, extensions or apps are required.
+Note that open source editor, VSCode, comes with support for LaTeX mathematical typesetting as standard, no other libraries, extensions or apps are required.

 LaTeX is sometimes stylised as $\LaTeX$.

 <!--more-->

-VSCode supports $\LaTeX$ in Markdown.
+VSCode supports mathematical typesetting with $\LaTeX$ in Markdown documents.
 Typesetting is based on $\TeX$, created by [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth).
 Equations are rendered in the VSCode live preview pane, enabled with <kbd>Ctrl</kbd> + <kbd>K</kbd> <kbd>V</kbd>.
+Rendering is performed by [KaTeX](https://katex.org/), a fast, easy-to-use JavaScript library for $\TeX$ math rendering on the web.

 ## Including LaTeX in Markdown

-There are two ways to include $\LaTeX$ in Markdown documents.
+There are two ways to include $\LaTeX$ mathematical typesetting in Markdown documents.
 The first is `inline`, which means that mathematical notation is included in the paragraph or sentence, with the flow of text.

 The second method is as separate `code blocks`, so that mathematical notation is shown as a separate paragraph.